Union workers vote to possibly open talks with Spirit

-Wichita, Kan.
-(KSNW) – Union workers employed by Spirit are voting this week to possibly open talks with Spirit.
+WICHITA, Kan.
+(KSNW) – Union workers employed by Spirit AeroSystems are voting this week to possibly open talks with the company.

 Details are not being released on what the talks will include.
 Some union leadership at IAMEW Local 839 told KSN those talks could include a contract extension for workers.